Sleeping Dogs (video game): Sales

-In the UK, Sleeping Dogs was the best-selling game in the week of its release, and had the fifth-highest first-week sales of any game released in 2012.
+In the United Kingdom, Sleeping Dogs was the best-selling game in the week of its release, and had the fifth-highest first-week sales of any game released in 2012.
 It retained the top spot during its second week, despite sales dropping by 15%.
 It returned to the top spot after four weeks on sale.
 Sleeping Dogs sales rose by 8%, despite five weeks in the chart, defeating new release Tekken Tag Tournament 2.
 Sleeping Dogs was the 20th-best-selling title of 2012 in the UK and the best-selling original game.
-According to NPD Group, Sleeping Dogs was the sixth-best-selling game in the US in August 2012 at 172,000 copies.
+According to NPD Group, Sleeping Dogs was the sixth-best-selling game in the United States in August 2012 at 172,000 units.
 PC sales for Sleeping Dogs were not counted, as it is only available by download in the US.

-According to Square Enix, Sleeping Dogs had sold 1.5 million copies by the end of September 2012.
+According to Square Enix, Sleeping Dogs had sold 1.5 million units by the end of September 2012.
 Square Enix president Yoichi Wada defended the game's sales and said that the firm might have had unreasonably high expectations for the game.
 He saw Sleeping Dogs as a strong new intellectual property and said that titles such as Sleeping Dogs tend to sell better over long periods of time in the West, unlike in Japan where most lifetime sales are achieved in the first months.
-On March 26, 2013, Square Enix announced that the game was expected to sell about 1.75 million copies in 2013.
-On September 10, 2013, the company announced that Sleeping Dogs, alongside Tomb Raider and Hitman: Absolution, had been successful in their game development, but did not meet sales expectations, and were considered by the publisher "failures".
+On March 26, 2013, Square Enix announced that the game was expected to sell about 1.75 million units in 2013.
+On September 10, 2013, the company announced that Sleeping Dogs, alongside Tomb Raider and Hitman: Absolution, had been successful in their game development, but did not meet sales expectations, and were considered to be "failures".